christellezouein/chzn/about.md

 #### EPITA <span style="float: right; ">Sept.
 2018- July 2021</span>
 **Diplôme d’ingénieur**
 [EPITA](https://www.epita.fr/) or  École Pour l'Informatique et les Techniques Avancées is a french computer engineering school.
-I joined it in 2018 and am **set to graduate in 2021**.
+I joined it in 2018 and **graduated in 2021**.
 I'm an **active member in multiple associations** that promote acceptance, openness and multiculturalism.